johnsusek/elastalert-server/README.md

     Returns either 'SETUP', 'READY', 'ERROR', 'STARTING', 'CLOSING', 'FIRST_RUN' or 'IDLE' depending on the current ElastAlert process status.

-- **GET `/status/control/:action`**

-    Where `:action` can be either 'start' or 'stop', which will respectively start or stop the current ElastAlert process.

 - **[WIP] GET `/status/errors`**

     When `/status` returns 'ERROR' this returns a list of errors that were triggered.